 Where Bon Secours is required to provide statistical information to the HSE we will ensure that you cannot be identified by anonymising the information.
 If it is not possible to anonymise your data, we will seek your consent.

-Bon Secours may also be receiving services from third party providers for example, referral services.
+Bon Secours may also be receiving services from third party providers for example, referral services or couriers.
 To assist in this process, we may need to share your personal information with those providers.
 We are careful to share only information that is necessary for this purpose.
 Anyone who receives this information is also bound by confidentiality and data protection legislation.
 In certain situations, we may have to disclose your personal information in accordance with legal requirements, or in an emergency to prevent injury to other persons.

 If any personal data is transferred outside of the EEA, we will take steps to ensure that your personal data is treated just as safely and securely as it would be within the EEA and under the GDPR, as explained in Part 9 of this Statement.